AttekmiContact Us

 For publishers, RTB auctions allow them to drive revenue and increase their fill rates.
 Besides, since RTB allows more effective targeting and higher content relevance, the experience of their website visitors and app users is not affected.

-Auction Types
+Auction types

 In RTB, there are two main auction types: first-price and second-price.